Teifion/angen/documentation/protocol/connections.md

 ## Command `connection/update_client`
 [Request](/priv/static/schema/commands/connections/update_client_command.json)

 Allows you to signal to the server and other users various changes to your client state.
+For Lobby related changes please see [lobby/update_client](lobby_users.md#updateclient)

 ```json
 {